Firearms in Miami Vice

 In the television series, Miami Vice, firearms took a key role.
 Episodes such as "Evan" revolved around them, while the characters themselves also used several firearms during the series.
 Sonny Crockett (played by Don Johnson) was to have used a SIG Sauer P220, but this was replaced by the then more modern Bren Ten.
 The importance of the firearms in Miami Vice is demonstrated by Galco International, which provided the holster used by Don Johnson on the show, naming its holster the Miami Classic.

-Another example of an iconic firearm is Ricardo "Rico" Tubbs' sawed-off double-barred shotgun which is prominent in Rockstar Games's landmark video-game GTA Vice City as the inspiration for the Stubby Gun.
+Another example of an iconic firearm is Ricardo "Rico" Tubbs' sawed-off double-barred shotgun which is prominent in Rockstar Games's landmark video-game Grand Theft Auto: Vice City as the inspiration for the Stubby Gun.

 Firearms used by characters

 Sonny Crockett

 A Bren Ten.
 A different version was carried by Crockett in seasons 1 and 2.

-Originally, James "Sonny" Crockett was to use a Browning BDA .45 ACP, often mistakenly identified as a SIG Sauer P220 in .45 ACP.
+Originally, James "Sonny" Crockett was to use a Browning BDA .45 ACP, an early import version of the SIG Sauer P220 in .45 ACP.
 The grips and markings to the right side of slide make this subtle difference evident in the pilot episode.
 He also carries a Detonics Pocket 9 chambered in 9mm Parabellum as a backup, tucked in his rear waistband near the small of his back.
 But it was later decided that a more state-of-the-art gun was to be used by Crockett.
 During the first season, he used a Bren Ten pistol carried in a Ted Blocker Lifeline shoulder holster rig.
 Due to Don Johnson's dissatisfaction with the Lifeline rig, the Jackass Leather Company (later renamed Galco International) Original Jackass Rig shoulder holster rig was personally fitted for him by Rick Gallagher, President of Galco.
 Finally the Galco Miami Classic shoulder holster was designed and used.
 The Bren Ten, manufactured by Dornaus & Dixon, was a stainless steel handgun notable as the first ever chambered in the powerful 10mm Auto caliber.
 The Bren Ten was originally manufactured as a two-tone weapon: the carbon steel slide was black oxide and frame was stainless steel.
 The model used in Miami Vice had a hard-chromed matte finished slide so that it showed up better during night shots.
 The pistol used in the show was chambered in .45 ACP, as 10mm Auto blanks were simply not available.